csommerl/js120/lesson1/notes_for_oop_rps.md

 ### When to create new object types?

 It seems unclear whether having a factory function for both the human player and the computer player is a good idea, since the two players are very different in some respects.
+(Lesson 1.11 addresses this worry!)

 *Advantages* of making one factory function for both: